turboSMTP/turboSMTP-csharp/USAGE.md

 ## Add Multiple Suppressions

-The **AddRange** method is an asynchronous operation that handles the process of adding multiple email addresses to the suppressions list.
+The **AddRangeAsync** method is an asynchronous operation that handles the process of adding multiple email addresses to the suppressions list.
 The method takes the *reason for the suppressions* and a list of *email addresses to add to the suppresions list* as input and returns a `SuppressionsAddResult` object, which contains the result of the AddRange operation.

 ```csharp
 var suppressionReason = "Manual Processing of Removal Request";